The Definitive Guide To Generation Jones

 On a cultural level, Generation Jones was shaped by the seismic shifts of the late 20th century.
 They were the first to experience the rise of personal computing, the dawn of cable television, and the explosion of popular culture as a global force.
 Unlike Baby Boomers, who were rooted in the counterculture movements of the 1960s, or Gen Xers, who embraced the alternative movements of the 1990s, Jonesers often found themselves straddling these cultural divides.
 As author Tom Wolfe observed, the cultural environment of the late 1970s and 1980s was one of both unprecedented freedom and unsettling uncertainty—a duality that would define Generation Jones.

-Popular Music of Generation Jones
+Groovin’ To The Popular Music of Gen Jones

 Music was a refuge for Generation Jones, offering a soundtrack to their tumultuous times.
 The 1970s and early 1980s saw a diverse range of genres dominate the airwaves.
 Rock and roll reigned supreme with legends like David Bowie and The Rolling Stones.
 Disco also had its moment in the sun, with Donna Summer and the Bee Gees getting everyone on the dance floor.